itsdalmo/github-pr-resource/README.md

 Ref the above, here are some examples of running `check` against large repositories and the cost of doing so:
 - [concourse/concourse](https://github.com/concourse/concourse): 51 open pull requests at the time of testing.
 Cost 2.
 - [torvalds/linux](https://github.com/torvalds/linux): 305 open pull requests.
 Cost 8.
-- [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes): 1072 open pull requests, and heavy use of leables.
+- [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes): 1072 open pull requests.
 Cost: 22.

 For the other two operations the costing is a bit easier:
 - `get`: Fixed cost of 1.
 Fetches the pull request at the given commit.